parmegv/leap_doc/docs/design/soledad.md

 When receiving a document with the above structure from the server, Soledad client will first verify that `_mac` is correct, then decrypt the `_enc_json` to find `content`, which it saves as a cleartext document in the local encrypted database replica.

-Currently supported encryption ciphers are AES256 (CTR mode) and XSalsa20;
+The document MAC includes the document revision and the client will refuse to download a new document if the document does not include a higher revision.
+In this way, the server cannot rollback a document to an older revision.
+The server also cannot delete a document, since document deletion is handled by removing the document contents, marking it as deleted, and incrementing the revision.
+However, a server can withhold from the client new documents and new revisions of a document (including withholding document deletion).

-currently supported MAC method is HMAC.
+The currently supported encryption ciphers are AES256 (CTR mode) and XSalsa20.
+The currently supported MAC method is HMAC with SHA256.

 Document synchronization
 -----------------------------------